This post contains affiliate links. Our disclosure policy.advertisement - content continues below

 It’s worth the effort to get perfect scrambled eggs.
 Light, fluffy, creamy is what you want!
 Start by whisking 2-3 large eggs together in a bowl and season with salt and pepper.

-Heat the butter o ver medium-low heat and use a nonstick skillet.
+Heat the butter over medium-low heat and use a nonstick skillet.
 It should start to sizzle a little, but melt pretty slowly.
 Do not burn your butter!
 Once it’s all melted and foamy, now is the time to add your eggs.
 Be on standby to start stirring as they will cook immediately.
 Keep stirring continuously.
 The sides will cook faster than the middle so be sure to continually fold the outsides in.
 2 Minutes is the optimum time.
 Do not overcook.
-Be sure that you look for shiny, fluffy and creamy eggs – source
+Be sure that you look for shiny, fluffy and creamy eggs.

 Bogeyman Egg Separator

 Here’s the perfect way to separate your eggs.
 It will certainly bring a smile to your face every time you use it and what a great gift idea too!
 You can purchase it on Amazon at a great price point.
-Details here —> Bogeyman Egg Separator
+Details can be found here

 How To Bake Eggs In The Oven